Last updated: 24/06/2021

 This decision obviously shapes the direction of your court case.
 It is an individual judgement and there is no right or wrong, because everyone’s personal circumstances are different.
 Whatever you decide, you have already done a tremendous amount for the struggle to prevent climate chaos.

 If you decide to plead guilty you can expect to attend court once – this is your plea hearing, sometimes referred to as a first hearing.
-It is not a trial, but many people have been able to read a short statement to explain their motivation (a statement in mitigation) but on the odd occasion this has been refused.
+It is not a trial, but most people have been able to read a short statement to explain their motivation (a statement in mitigation).
 You will receive your sentence at the plea hearing and that will be the end of your case.
-You will have a criminal record, and you can read more about that on page 7 of the XR Legal Briefing:

 If you decide to plead not guilty, you will do so at your plea hearing and the court will then set a date for your trial.
 It is important to take ‘dates to avoid’ to your plea hearing – these can include booked holidays, hospital appointments, perhaps school holidays if you are a primary carer.